techidaily/site-win11-tips/source/_posts/fixing-win-based-steam-internet-connectivity-issues.md

  If running the network troubleshooter didn’t fix the connection issue, you should restart your router.
 By doing so, you give it a chance to clear out stored data which might fix your Steam connection issues.

- If turning your router off and on again isn’t enough to fix the problem, you should check our guide on how to[reboot your router the correct way](https://www.makeuseof.com/reboot-router-correct-way/) .
+ If turning your router off and on again isn’t enough to fix the problem, you should check our guide on how to [reboot your router the correct way](https://www.makeuseof.com/reboot-router-correct-way/) .

 ## 10\.
 Reset Network Settings

  Steam will encounter difficulties while trying to connect to the internet if there’s something wrong with your network settings.
-In this case, you should[reset your network settings](https://www.makeuseof.com/reset-network-settings-windows-11/) .
+In this case, you should [reset your network settings](https://www.makeuseof.com/reset-network-settings-windows-11/) .

  By doing so, Windows will remove all Wi-Fi connections, so make sure you know the network password before reverting the network settings to their default values.